 Superfast broadband now available to more than 19 out of 20 UK homes and businesses

-Government delivers on promise to take superfast broadband to 95% of UK premises
+- The Government’s ongoing rollout is still reaching thousands more homes and businesses every week

+- Superfast speeds have already delivered an £8.9 billion sales boost to local economies

-The Government has delivered on its manifesto commitment to extend superfast broadband to 95% of the UK by the end of 2017, DCMS Secretary of State Matt Hancock announced today.
+Wales has seen a rapid increase in the number of homes and businesses with access to superfast broadband, from 29.4% in 2010, to 94.2% by December last year.
+It follows the UK Government’s manifesto commitment to extend superfast broadband to 95% of the UK by the end of 2017.

 Figures published by www.thinkbroadband.com have confirmed that more than 19 out of 20 UK homes and businesses now have the opportunity to upgrade their internet connections to superfast speeds of 24 Mbps or faster - more than double what Ofcom advise is required by a typical family home.